mrd0x/secblog/src/pages/discovering-mcafee-products-zero-day-vulnerabilities/index.md

 ## No CVE issued

-After reporting this vulnerability to McAfee they replied with the following:
+Unfortunately after reporting this vulnerability to McAfee they replied with the following:

 *We are not planning to put another CVE for the DLL Hijacking issue as fixing the registry keys will automatically get this resolved.*

-# Remediation

-Update to McAfee Agent 5.7.3